canonical/netbox/CONTRIBUTING.md

 The core maintainers group has chosen to make use of GitHub's [Stale bot](https://github.com/apps/stale) to aid in issue management.

-* Issues will be marked as stale after 45 days of no activity.
+* Issues will be marked as stale after 60 days of no activity.
-* Then after 15 more days of inactivity, the issue will be closed.
+* If the stable label is not removed in the following 30 days, the issue will be closed automatically.
 * Any issue bearing one of the following labels will be exempt from all Stale bot actions:
   * `status: accepted`
   * `status: blocked`
   * `status: needs milestone`

 It is natural that some new issues get more attention than others.
-Stale bot helps bring renewed attention to potentially valuable issues that may have been overlooked.
+The stale bot helps bring renewed attention to potentially valuable issues that may have been overlooked. **Do not** comment on an issue that has been marked stale in an effort to circumvent the bot: Doing so will not remove the stale label.
+(Stale labels can be removed only by maintainers.)

 ## Maintainer Guidance